KxSystems/docs/docs/learn/startingkdb/tick.md

-Kdb+tick is used to capture, store and analyze massive volumes of data in real time.
+kdb+tick is used to capture, store and analyze massive volumes of data in real time.

 :fontawesome-brands-github:
 [KxSystems/kdb-tick](https://github.com/KxSystems/kdb-tick)